This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-• Mix the bread crumbs, ground chicken, egg and 1 teaspoon salt in a bowl.
+• Mix the breadcrumbs, ground chicken, egg and 1 teaspoon salt in a bowl.

 • With wet hands use 1 teaspoon of the ground chicken mixture to roll into each tiny meatball.